-Master your bodyweight - While you may not have access to dumbbell, kettlebells, plyo boxes, etc., you can accomplish pretty much everything you need to in regards to cardio exercise, flexibility training and muscle building using on your own bodyweight.
-Use this time to master next level bodyweight moves that will take your training to the next level.
-There is an incredible array of YouTube videos on the subject and you might be surprised at just how strong you can become without lifting one weight.
+2. Master your bodyweight - While you may not have access to dumbbell, kettlebells, plyo boxes, etc., you can accomplish pretty much everything you need for cardio exercise, flexibility training and muscle building using your own bodyweight.
+Use this time to master bodyweight moves that will take your training to the next level.
+There is an incredible array of YouTube videos on the subject and it might surprise you how strong you can become without lifting one weight.
 For instance, movements like pistol squats, 1-armed plank holds, jump lunges will get your heart rate fired up and your muscles jacked in no time at all!
 No matter what your sport, there are plenty of bodyweight-only moves to help take our conditioning and agility skills to the next level.

-Reach out to the experts - if you’re a high school athlete then there is a good chance you may already have a personal trainer or strength and conditioning coach.
+6. Reach out to the experts - if you’re a high school athlete, then you may already have a personal trainer or strength and conditioning coach.
 These qualified experts can still offer you a great training plan based on your needs and goals.
-Even though the school weight room and gym are closed it doesn’t mean these coaches aren’t working!
-Their goal is to get you stronger even if they can’t do personal one-on-one coaching.
+Even though the school weight room and gym are closed, it doesn’t mean these coaches aren’t working!
+Their goal is to get you stronger, even if they can’t do personal one-on-one coaching.

-Add something brand new to your training regimen - Another fantastic idea for athletes who are training at home is to learn about and try something that you have never done before.
-There are likely many training protocols you have thought about but never tried so why not use this lockdown time to investigate a few?
+7. Add something brand new to your training regimen - Another fantastic idea for athletes who are training at home is to learn and try something that you have never done before.
+There are likely many training protocols you have thought about but never tried, so why not use this lockdown time to investigate a few?
 Yoga, Pilates, Ta-Chi, and mediation are just a few ideas to get your brain thinking.
 Choose one (or several) and do a little research.
-You might be surprised at how much progress you can make in your athletic training by trying something completely brand new and outside your normal regimen.
+It might surprise you how much progress you can make in your athletic training by trying something completely brand new and outside your normal regimen.

-Schedule time - If you’re used to training on a schedule at a gym or school then stick to it.
-To help keep yourself committed and accountable, schedule your workouts in a calendar at times you know you'll stick to.
-Keeping this schedule in view will help you to remember it’s time to work out and less likely to forget.
+8. Schedule time - If you’re used to training on a schedule at a gym or school, then stick to it.
+To help keep yourself committed and accountable, schedule your workouts in a calendar and at a time you will keep.
+Keeping this schedule in view will help you remember it’s time to work out and less likely to forget.

-Check your form - A good way to ensure you are training properly is to have your form checked on any movements.
-If you have a coach, or personal trainer you can easily film yourself doing an exercise and send to them for feedback.
+9. Check your form - A good way to ensure you are training properly is to have your form checked on any movements.
+If you have a coach, or personal trainer, you can easily film yourself doing an exercise and send to them for feedback.
 This will help you properly complete the exercise and maximize the movement for gains.

 Choose any (or all) of the above ideas and then come up with a few of your own!
 Just because you don’t have access to your normal gym, training facility or high school weight room doesn’t mean you can’t make progress with whatever sport or activity you are involved in.
 The key is consistency and pushing yourself to get faster, stronger, and more resilient.
 Fancy equipment, padded flooring, and experienced coaches can certainly support your goals, but good old-fashioned creativity and a desire to become better can do the trick as well.
 Good luck in your training, stay fit and stay safe!